ElectronicElephant/tiny_yolov3/README.md

 Based on MXNet and Gluon-cv.

-This repo is still in active development.
+This repo is in active development.
+Issues are welcomed.

 ---

 ### Features
-- Modern days tricks, including multi-scale training and mix-up
+- Morden-day tricks, including multi-scale training and mix-up
 - Pretrained weights and logs provided
 - EXTREMELY FAST (See below)